8 Best Renters Insurance Companies in Georgia of 2026

 Pets

 If you own a breed of dog that has been deemed to be aggressive by your insurer, you may not be covered.
-In fact, if that breed causes bodily injuries, many insurers will not pay for medical expenses.
+If that breed causes bodily injuries, many insurers will not pay for medical expenses.

 How to Find the Right Renters Insurance?